-You’ve gotta believe that Mark Zuckerberg is biting his tongue and fighting the urge to holler, “I told you so!” at the top of his lungs right about now.
+You’ve gotta believe that Mark Zuckerberg is biting his tongue and fighting the urge to holler “I told you so!” at the top of his lungs right about now.
 Instead, in discussing Facebook’s (FB) third-quarter results on Tuesday, the 28-year-old CEO confined himself to dubbing reports that the company will struggle to make money from its mobile app a “myth,” and argued that “over the long run we’re going to see more monetization per time spent on mobile than on desktop.”

-Certainly, the numbers announced after the market’s close yesterday seem to confirm Zuckerberg’s optimism – and could put an end, for now at least, to calls for him to step down from running the company on a day to day basis in favor of a job where he could think deep thoughts and dream up new applications.
+Certainly, the numbers announced after the market’s close yesterday seem to confirm Zuckerberg’s optimism – and could put an end, for now at least, to calls for him to step down from his post running the company on a day to day basis in favor of a job where he could think deep thoughts and dream up new applications.
 Those intensified after the company’s previous quarterly earnings revealed that Facebook was battling to make the mobile app pay off in terms of advertising revenue.

 But the third-quarter results showed that Facebook pulled in some $153 million, or about 14 percent of its total advertising revenue, from mobile ads.
 Not too shabby for a category of advertising that is still in its infancy – and one that is still confounding many other companies, including Google (GOOG).
 The results prompted analysts at Stifel Nicolaus, Merrill Lynch and Citigroup to all upgrade their ratings on Facebook from “Hold” or “Neutral” to “Buy.”

 The growth in mobile is also a reminder not to judge any CEO of a newly public company on earnings or share price in the first 100 days of his tenure, especially when that company is Facebook, whose IPO may be the most bungled deal of its kind in the last decade.